 Trekking In Sapa

 Trekking in Sapa is fairly easy with many of the trails leading through the rice terraces and local communities.
-Though, there are some tough trails like Mount Fansipan which should never be attempted without a guide.
 The scenery is like no other I’ve seen.
-So, even if you’ve experienced rice terraces elsewhere (I had previously seen them in China and Bali, and they didn’t even compare to Sapa) I would highly recommend adding hiking in Sapa to your Vietnam bucket list.
+So, even if you’ve experienced rice terraces elsewhere I would highly recommend adding hiking in Sapa to your Vietnam bucket list.

 Claire- Claires Footsteps

-A must during any stay in Sapa, northern Vietnam, is a visit to one of the weekly markets held by, and for, the minority people of the region.
+A must during any stay in Sapa, northern Vietnam, is a visit to one of the weekly markets held by the minority people of the region.
 There is a very touristy Sunday market at Bac Ha.
 Though, we were advised to go instead to the much more authentic Saturday market at Can Cau.

-Just as Sunday services are for churchgoers, the Saturday market is a must for local tribespeople and Chinese traders, a chance to dress up in their finest clothes and meet friends and family for a weekly gossip, as well as stock up on essentials.
-At Can Cau they can buy everything from foodstuffs to livestock, including water buffalo.
+The Saturday market is a must for local tribespeople and Chinese traders.
+It offers them a chance to dress up in their finest clothes and meet up with friends and family, as well as stock up on essentials.
+At Can Cau Market they can buy everything from food to livestock, including water buffalo.
 The Flower Hmong women flock here to buy colorful fabrics and trimmings to enhance their already elaborate outfits.

-For tourists, Can Cau market offers a rare opportunity to be immersed in a riot of local color, noise and commerce, and to try a nip of the potent corn wine favored by local men or, perhaps less risky, a cup of homemade vegetable soup.
+For tourists, Can Cau market offers a rare opportunity to be immersed in a riot of local color, noise, and commerce.
 The photo opportunities are incredible, too making it one of the best things to do in Vietnam.

 Andrea- Happy Days Travel Blog

-This unique ecosystem is a perfect place to cruise through and it is also a great place for some really cool adventure sports like kayaking, snorkeling, rock climbing and diving.
+This unique ecosystem is a perfect place to cruise through. it is also a great place for some really cool adventure sports like kayaking, snorkeling, rock climbing, and diving.
 If adventure activities aren’t your thing then lazing back on the boat and getting a tan is also a great option.

-Okay, I may have to rephrase that because it also depends on which months you visit in.
 We visited the bay in December and alternated between covering up in jackets and jumping into kayaks in bikinis.
 We were some of the lucky few who got a mix of the sun and wind and hence the odd experience.
-People who visit Halong bay in summer have nothing to worry about.
-The summer months in Vietnam are warm and the sea offers a welcome dip.
+People who visit Halong Bay in summer have nothing to worry about.

 A number of people choose to take a cruise through Halong bay.
 The cruise can last a couple of days.
 Alternatively, one can choose to stay on an island called Cat Ba island which has plenty of activities on its own.
 Don’t worry about missing out on the bay because you can take day trips from the island which makes it perfect.